-NOTE: The following instructions for weld or braze repair apply to nozzle vane rings manufactured from MAR-M-247 alloy.
+NOTE: The following instructions for weld or braze repair apply to nozzle vane rings manufactured from IN 738 alloy.
 Vane rings, which do not meet the return to service criteria, and require repair/overhaul beyond blending and strip/re-coat, may be repaired to this procedure.
-A known source for weld repair or other repair options is:
+Known sources for repair or overhaul are:

-Chromalloy Arizona (602) 272-1768
+Chromalloy Arizona (602) 293-1768 Magellan (623) 931-0010

-- 1.0 Diaphragm Subassembly: Grind key welds in order to free diaphragm subassembly from vane ring casting.
+1.0 Diaphragm Subassembly: Grind key welds in order to free diaphragm subassembly from vane ring casting.
 Take care during grinding to avoid excessive gouging into diaphragm and ring.
 Remove diaphragm assembly from vane ring and set aside for repair or replacement.
-The diaphragm assembly has a slip fit to the vane ring. - 2.0 Vane Ring Coating: Strip coating from gas path aluminide or platinum-aluminide surfaces per an appropriate acid strip cycle.
+The diaphragm assembly has a slip fit to the vane ring.

+2.0 Vane Ring Coating: Strip the aluminide coating from gas path surfaces per an appropriate acid strip cycle.
 Verify complete coating removal via heat tinting.
 Repeat acid stripping and heat tinting until nozzle is free of coating.